AxlSpd — JEDEC SPD reader (DDR4/DDR5)

 Returns:

-0 on success, -1 on transport error or empty slot.
+AXL_OK on success, AXL_ERR on transport error or empty slot.

 int axl_spd_decode(const uint8_t *buf, size_t len, AxlSpdInfo *out)